 A second location for Dalston Jamaican restaurant Rudie’s.
 Tapas style portions of Caribbean favourites like jerk chicken, curry goat and roti wraps are served, and there’s plenty of seating up on Boxpark’s first floor.

-Stockwell Continental is a café by day from the people behind nearby Anchor and Hope.
+By day, Stockwell Continental is a café from the people behind nearby Anchor and Hope.
 At meal times it specialises in Roman style pizza.

 Roganic is a Marylebone restaurant serving a seasonal menu sourced from the chef’s Cumbria farm.
 The fine-dining menu is available in three sizes, with the kind of wine pairings you’d expect of a restaurant like this.

 We checked out Roganic and wrote a review.

 The Soho location of Stoke Newington brunch specialist The Good Egg is its second branch.
 It serves a middle-eastern influenced all-day menu alongside drinks inspired by Tel-Aviv.

 At the base of Old Street roundabout’s White Collar Factory, Nuala is a sleek dining room with a wood fire, an Anglo-Irish menu, and a cosy downstairs bar.